9 Things You Should Know When Dating a Commercial Fisherman

 At dinners with his friends, you’ll start to engage in conversations and ask questions with genuine interest.

-You’ll forget about grabbing your phone to scroll through Instagram and search for his hand to hold under the table instead.
+You’ll forget about grabbing your phone to scroll through Instagram and search for their hand to hold under the table instead. ⚓️

 Which part resonated with you the most?
-We’d love to know your thoughts in the comments below!
+We’d love to know in the comments below!

 Click here to meet other POCFs just like you – You are not alone.